 - They tell you about a special Berber market, only on today.
 Funny enough they tell you the story 31 days a month and the Berber market always seems to be located inside a carpet shop.

-Be firm, but friendly, and they usually go away.
-Only once in Tangier did I have to threaten to go to the nearby tourist police because somebody couldn’t take no for an answer.
+Be firm, but friendly, and most touts usually go away.
+Only once in Tangier did I have to threaten to go to the nearby tourist police because somebody couldn’t take no for an answer and kept on following me everywhere I went.
+Mentioning the police worked like a charm!

-The best way to avoid hassle in the main souks is to go when shop keepers are still busy setting up their stalls.
-It’s a quiet time where you get to see a slice of real life: shop keepers take their first tea of the day, have breakfast together and are basically too busy to approach you.
+The best way to avoid hassle in the main souks is to go early morning, when shop keepers are still busy setting up their stalls.
+It’s a quiet time when you get to see a slice of real life in the medina, like shop keepers taking their first tea of the day or having breakfast together.
+They are usually too busy to take notice of you, so now is the perfect time to have a quiet wander about.

-5/ Go the local souks and the artisan area.
+7/ Go to the local souks and the artisan area

 The medina is more than souks full of trinkets, lamps and carpets.
 Local people do their shopping here as well.
 Walk around in those areas and nobody will even catch a glimpse at you!
 They do not need tourists here to make money, they live from local commerce.
-In Tetouan, I drank an avocado juice on a rickety chair in the middle of the street while observing local life and wasn’t hassled once!
+While exploring the lesser known city of Tetouan, I drank an avocado juice on a rickety chair in the middle of the street while observing local life and wasn’t hassled once!

 Have you been to Morocco?
 What tips would you add to avoid scams in Marrakech?